 Because in infection control, proactive measures can save lives and reduce the burden of infectious diseases in our communities.

-This course is designed for healthcare professionals who are responsible for infection prevention and control, or those interested in gaining specialized expertise in this essential area of healthcare.
+This course is aimed at healthcare professionals and caregivers who provide care to individuals with his course is designed for healthcare professionals who are responsible for infection prevention and control, or those interested in gaining specialized expertise in this essential area of healthcare.

 This course is ideal for: